Z323323/Number-theory-interlude-1/README.md

 Where R = root, I = inverse, X = neither one of them.

-Some simmetry is individuable here but for the moment we are not interested about this.<br> What we actually care about is that it's clear that whenever there are non-coprimes in the set, there are elements which are not roots nor inverses then it's resonable to assert that Wilson's theorem holds.
-Also, if we remove all the non-coprimes-with-modulo elements, our group will become almost the same as $Z_{p}^{*}$ where $p$ is prime.
+It's clear that whenever there are non-coprimes in the set, there are elements which are not roots nor inverses then it's resonable to assert that Wilson's theorem holds.
+Also, if we remove all the non-coprimes-with-modulo elements, our group will become very similar to $Z_{p}^{*}$ where $p$ is prime.
 Now, the problem about the Wilson's Theorem is the 'only if' statement inside the theorem which should be proved but I'm moving forward assuming it's true.<br>

 Before moving forward let's see another example with a prime modulo:<br>